Skill, Technique & Ability

-Techniques are the basic movements of any sport or event e.g. a block start in a 100 metre race is a technique.
-We combine a number of techniques into a pattern of movement e.g. triple jump - running and then the hop, step and jump phases.
+Techniques are the basic movements of any sport or event, e.g. a block start in a 100 metres race.
+We combine several techniques into a movement pattern, e.g. triple jump - running and then the hop, step and jump phases.

 Stallings (1982) identified the following psychomotor abilities: Muscular power and endurance, flexibility, balance, coordination and differential relaxation (selective adjustment of muscle tension).